yxuco/gojsonata/README.md

 * [traceur](https://github.com/google/traceur-compiler) - JavaScript transpiler for generating ES5 code from ES6+ code.
 * [go-bindata](https://github.com/jteeuwen/go-bindata) - Go utility for converting any file into Golang source code.

-We provide scripts to transpile JSONata code to ES5, and then convert the resulting files into Golang source code.
+We provide scripts to transpile JSONata library to ES5, and then convert the resulting files into Golang source code.

-We then implement a Golang utility that you can use to transform any JSON data using JSONata expressions.
-This utility creates an otto JavaScript interpreter, and preloads JSONata lib scripts when the it is loaded.
+We then implement a Golang utility that you can use to transform any JSON data using JSONata expression.
+This utility creates an otto JavaScript interpreter, and preloads JSONata libraries when the utility is loaded.
 Thus, any complex data transformation request can be handled by a simple function call with input JSON data and an JSONata expression.

 ## Installation
 Install [Go version 1.11.x](https://golang.org/doc/install) and [set GOPATH environment variable](https://golang.org/doc/code.html#GOPATH).
 Clone this project, then setup and test it as follows: